DrexelLagare/Senior-Design-1/README.md

 # Senior Design

+- Facial Recognition
+    1. Find a person in the room
+    2. Count the number of people in the room

+- Object Tracking:
+    1. Tracking an object as it moves across the camera
+    2. Finding an object in the room
+    3. Counting Pads

 # Find a Person in the Room
 1. Finding a person in the room in a controlled environment in which everybody is facing the drone and the drone will slowly pan in a      circle to detect a face.
 2. Once a face is detected then the drone will make a comparison using the LBPH facial recogniton implemented in main.py.